Telehealth during pandemic linked to worse lung function in kids

 Share article via email

-Illustration of a medical professional speaking with a patient via telehealth.
+Illustration of a medical professional speaking with a patient via a screen.

 An exclusive telehealth care model used during the COVID-19 pandemic was associated with a decrease in pulmonary function in Australian children with cystic fibrosis (CF).